bmoreir/inventory_optimization_analysis/README.md

 * Increase reorder points and safety stock for high-demand products
 * Reduce inventory levels for low-demand items
 * Implement demand-driven inventory policies rather than static thresholds
+* Results indicate that reallocating inventory across products may be more effective than uniformly increasing stock levels

 ---